natannvw/MapMineralPlanet---README-Only/README.md

 *Author: **Nathan Weinstein***

+*GitHub: **natannvw***

-*Original research developed during M.Sc. studies at the Weizmann Institute of Science.*
-*Methods based on analysis of NASA PDS CRISM data from MRO.*
+*This repository provides public technical documentation for methods developed during M.Sc. research at the Weizmann Institute of Science, based on analysis of NASA Planetary Data System (PDS) CRISM data from the Mars Reconnaissance Orbiter (MRO).*

+*The underlying implementation is proprietary; this README documents the scientific context, data sources, and methodological foundations.*

 Automated algorithm for global mineral mapping with Spaceborne Hyperspectral Imaging Processing - README Only This is only the README Demo for my private repo.